 Kansas City, MO 64106-2197

 NIH closes out a grant as soon as possible after the project period end date if the grant will not be extended of if continued funding is not provided.
-Closeout consists of the timely submission of all required reports and adjustments for amounts due the grantee or NIH.
+Closeout consists of the timely submission of all required reports and adjustments for amounts due the recipient or NIH.
 Closeout of a grant does not automatically cancel any requirements for property accountability, record retention, or financial accountability.
-Following closeout, the grantee remains obligated to return funds due as a result of later refunds, corrections, or other transactions, and the federal government may recover amounts based on the results of an audit covering any part of the period of grant support.
+Following closeout, the recipient remains obligated to return funds due as a result of later refunds, corrections, or other transactions, and the federal government may recover amounts based on the results of an audit covering any part of the period of grant support.

 Required closeout reports include: